revou-fsse-1/w7-developer-survey-cli-IchsanZ98/README.md

 # Developer Survey CLI

-- Assignment Example for Week 7: Programming — JavaScript, Node.js, npm, TypeScript
+- Assignment for Week 7: Programming — JavaScript, Node.js, npm, TypeScript

 We will make Developer Survey using CLI and JavaScript